Mookie Betts Player Props: Dodgers vs. Diamondbacks

 Mookie Betts At The Plate (2022)

-- Among qualifying hitters in MLB action last season, he ranked 44th in batting average, 48th in on-base percentage, and fourth in slugging.
+- He ranked 44th in batting average, 48th in on base percentage, and fourth in slugging among the qualified batters in baseball last season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.